apache/horaedb-docs/docs/src/en/deploy/dynamic_routing.md

 Configuration parameters of wal implemented base on RocksDB refer to [Static Routing](./static_routing.md), Similar to using local storage for data persistence, recently written data is lost when server crash.

-* OceanBaseKV
+* OceanBase

-OceanBaseKV is a distributed, highly available Key-Value storage system provided by OceanBase, and the WAL implemented based on which has high availability and scalability.
+OceanBase is a distributed, highly available storage system, and the WAL on OceanBase has high availability and scalability.

 ```
 [analytic.wal_storage]